gsdeange/ansible_tutorial/README.md

 Useful commands:

 	- "ansible all -m gather_facts" -> useful for finding info about all of the clients within inventory.
 You can use "--limit <ip>" to narrow down clients

+  - "ansible-playbook --ask-become-pass site.yml" to run basic plays

+  - "ansible-playbook --tags ubuntu --ask-become-pass site.yml" to run plays only with specified tags.
+In this case it will only run plays with tag: Ubuntu
+    For multiple tags: use parentheses: ex: --tags "apache Ubuntu"